NEO – How This One Tool Helps Find Better Prior Art?

 Quality of searching is highly reliant on the technical knowledge and experience of the Searcher

-No matter how experienced the researcher is, there is a possibility of missing information not because of human error, but because of the fact that there is a huge amount of information to be scouted, the technology could be described in various ways (sometimes intentionally hidden) and that information can only be found by usage of appropriate keywords which is practically required in every search engine.
+No matter how experienced the researcher is, there is a possibility of missing information not because of human error, but because of the fact that there is a huge amount of information to be scouted, the technology could be described in various ways (sometimes intentionally hidden) and that information can only be found by the usage of appropriate keywords which is practically required in every search engine.

 What do appropriate keywords mean?